On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \underline{Case 2}. $c$ is a block.
 If $c$ is a block and $A\oleq Ac$ is not trivial, then $c$ is incident to $0<\ell\leq k$ points $p_0,\dots,p_{\ell-1}$ from $A$.
 By assumption, we can find $k-\ell$ new points $p_\ell,\dots,p_{k-1}$ in $M\setminus A$ which have no incidence with $A$ and such that $A\cup \{p_\ell,\dots,p_{k-1}\}\oleq M$.
 Let $c'\in M\setminus A$ be the unique block which is incident to $p_0,\dots,p_{k-1}$ (this exists because $M\models T^+$).
 Clearly we have that $Ac \cong_A Ac'$ and, by Lemma \ref{Steiner:algebraic_lemma}, we obtain $A\cup \{p_\ell,\dots,p_{k-1}\}\cup \{c'\}\oleq M$.
 Since $p_\ell,\dots,p_{k-1}$ are incident with no element in $A$, we also obtain that $Ac'\oleq Ac'\cup \{p_\ell,\dots,p_{k-1}\}$.
 By transitivity we conclude that $Ac'\oleq M$. \end{proof}

 It already follows from the previous propositions and Theorem \ref{prop_completeness} that the theory $T^+$ of open $(k, n)$-Steiner systems is complete.
-We next consider the last condition from \ref{main_th}, which is needed to show that $T^+$ is stable.
+We next consider Assumption \ref{main_th}(\hyperref[the_K_homogeneous_lemma]{C2}), which is needed to show that $T^+$ is stable.
+As in the case of $n$-open graphs, we establish this condition by verifying \ref{technical_assumptions}(\hyperref[extension]{D3}) and applying Proposition~\ref{lemma:homogeneity}.
 We start by recalling the free extension process for partial $(k, n)$-Steiner systems.
 This makes explicit how the abstract construction of a free completion from \ref{free_algebraic_completion} behaves in this specific setting.

 \begin{definition} Let $A$ be a partial $(k, n)$-Steiner system.
 We let $A_0=A$ and for every $2i<\omega$ we define $A_{2i+1}$ and $A_{2i+2}$ as follows: \begin{enumerate}[(a)] \item for every sequence of $k$ points $p_1,\dots,p_{k}$ from $A_{2i}$ which do not have a common incident block in $A_{2i}$, we add a new block $b\in A_{2i+1}$ which is incident only with $p_1,\dots,p_{k}$; \item for every block $b\in A_{2i+1}$ which is incident only to $\ell<n$ points from $A_{2i+1}$, we add $n-\ell$ points $p_\ell,\dots,p_{n-1}\in A_{2i+2}$ incident only with $b$. \end{enumerate} Then the structure $F(A)\coloneq\bigcup_{i < \omega}A_i$ is called the \emph{free completion} of $A$ and we say that $F(A)$ is freely generated over $A$.
 We say that $A$ is \emph{non-degenerate} if $F(A)$ is infinite, and \emph{degenerate} otherwise. \end{definition}